orsonteodoro/oiledmachine-overlay/README.md

 each require 3 steps;

 PGO steps:
--instrumentation
+- instrumentation
--training
+- training
--optimization
+- optimization

 BOLT steps:
--instrument
+- instrument
--collection (aka training)
+- collection (aka training)
--optimize
+- optimize

 So follow the 6 steps from top to bottom to properly combine them.
 The ebuild has access to `emerge --config package_name` to optimize BOLT